Academy of

 3. Submission form completed and fee paid for each clinical case submitted.

-4. Any outstanding “ethical issues” with the AACD must be resolved prior to clinical case submission.
+4. Any outstanding “ethical issues” with the ACDI must be resolved prior to clinical case submission.

-There are five case types that must be successfully completed.
+There are four case types that must be successfully completed.

 NOTE: All required teeth treated must be upper anterior teeth and permanent.
 When additional teeth are treated they are judged using the same criteria as the required teeth.
 Only one case type per patient may be used.